kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (837)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/de205bc1-e24a-4229-be7c-3f1b3dbaaa79)

-## Step 4: Implementing the deploy stage
+## Step 4: Implementing the Deploy stage
-In this step, we will configure automated deployment of the reactapp application to ECS Fargate Firstly, we will create a load balancer which will be the entry point for the containerised application (here an application load balancer)
+In this step, we will configure automated deployment of the react nodejs application to ECS Fargate Firstly, we will create a load balancer which will be the entry point for the containerised application (here an application load balancer)

 ![Screenshot (840)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/5373c57a-0c7d-47c3-b445-17eb0e6607c4)